michaelrafailyk/Glyphs-Scripts/README.md

 The key feature of this script is how it analyzes bounds if an italic angle is specified.
 Each node in a selection is analyzed (even within components) to find the left and right extremes, respected to italic angle.

+If a group of objects of different types (nodes, components, anchors, guides) is selected, they will be aligned to the center of the layer as a group, keeping the distance between the group elements.

 ## Generate Kern Strings

 Generate kern strings based on the Left and Right groups and add them into the Sample Texts.